Car Insurance Premiums

 - The deductibles

-Find out more about types of auto insurance coverage.
+Find out more about types of car insurance coverage.

 What Kind of Car You Drive

-If you are buying or selling a car, you will need to re-evaluate your auto insurance needs.
+If you are buying or selling a car, you will need to re-evaluate your insurance needs.

-Generally, the more expensive the car, the higher the auto insurance price.
+Generally, the more expensive the car, the higher the car insurance price.

-Generally, due to higher rates of vandalism, theft, and accidents, urban drivers pay a higher auto insurance price than those in small towns or rural areas.
+Generally, due to higher rates of vandalism, theft, and accidents, urban drivers pay a higher car insurance price than those in small towns or rural areas.

 How Much You Drive